They didn’t know it yet, but these were their last goodbyes.

 The daughter nodded emphatically.
 “Anything.”

 “Be patient with Tyler.
 I know you want to kill him sometimes, but he’s still young, he’ll grow out of it if you guide him.”

 Her mother pointed a stern finger.
 “You have to learn to be patient.
 I did.
 Why do you think you survived past sixteen?”

 More forced laughter.

-The mother looked suddenly to the nightstand next to her, where there was a pitcher and an empty cup.
+The mother looked suddenly to the nightstand next to her, where a pitcher and an empty cup stood.

 The daughter took the hint.
 She picked up the pitcher and attempted to pour a glass of water.
 The pitcher was empty.

 With a frown, she stood.
 “I’ll fill it up.”
-She copied her mother’s gesture and ran her own fingers across the old woman’s forehead.
+She copied her mother’s gesture and ran her fingers across the old woman’s forehead.
 “Stay here.”

 Her mother nodded.
 All of us knew she wasn’t referring to staying in bed.

 With the daughter gone, I made my move.
 I floated toward the bed and reached into the leathery pouch strung onto my hip.
 Inside, the consistency was like very fine sand.
 I ran it through my fingers experimentally, enjoying the texture.
 Then I clasped my thumb and forefinger around some of it and withdrew my hand.
 Very carefully, I sprinkled the Dust over the woman.
 It landed on her nose and cheekbones, staining them with a glittering blue that was already starting to fade.
 Through it all, the woman never even flinched.

 I spun in mid-air and flung myself out of the window on powerful wings.
 She would be dead by morning, but I didn’t need to stick around any longer.
 It wasn’t part of my job description.